ipsy-md/docs/docs/cluster/cecile/slurm.md

 - `#SBATCH --mail-type=BEGIN,END,FAIL`: get an email at the beginning of a job, end of a job and when a job fails, respectively.
 - `#SBATCH --cpus-per-task=1`: number of CPUs you request for a task
 - `#SBATCH --nodes=1`: number of requested nodes, keep it to 1, it is fine for our type of analyses.
-- `#SBATCH --mem-per-cpu=1g`: amount of memory you request per cpu.
+- `#SBATCH --mem=4G`: amount of memory  you request.
 - `#SBATCH --time=01:00:00`: maximum duration you assign to a job (D-HH:MM:SS, for example `--time=00:01:00` is a one minute job).
 - `#SBATCH --output=logs/%x-%A-%a.out`: here you specify where job printed output should be saved, specifically in the folder `slurm-logs`.
 - `#SBATCH --error=logs/%x-%A-%a.err`: here you specify where job related errors should be saved, again in the folder `logs`.

-Instead of `--mem-per-cpu` you could also use `--mem`, the latter specifies the amount of RAM you request in a node.
+Instead of `--mem` you could also use `--mem-per-cpu` which specifies the amount of RAM you request per CPU.

 !!!
 Warning "Be aware of memory and time"
     - If your job exceeds the requested memory, your job will be aborted.